brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 ### How to disable iCloud backup

-**Already fixed in this version:** Use the `location` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud, as described in the section below.
+**Already fixed in this version:** ~~Use the `location` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud, as described in the section below.~~

 **NOTE:** Changing `BackupWebStorage` in `config.xml` has no effect on a database created by this plugin. `BackupWebStorage` applies only to local storage and/or Web SQL storage created in the WebView (*not* using this plugin).
 Ref: [phonegap/build#338 (comment)](https://github.com/phonegap/build/issues/338#issuecomment-113328140)

 ## Status

-- Default location for iOS is `Library/LocalDatabase`, will *not* be backed up to iCloud (may be changed by adjusting the `location` option as described below)
+- Default location for iOS is `Library/LocalDatabase`, will *not* be backed up to iCloud (may **not** be changed in this version)
-- Free support is available in [litehelpers / Cordova-sqlite-evfree-ext / issues](https://github.com/litehelpers/Cordova-sqlite-evfree-ext/issues); commercial support is available by contacting: info@litehelpers.net
+- Free support is available in [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free / issues](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free/issues); premium commercial support is available by contacting: sales@litehelpers.net
 - Patches patches will *NOT* be accepted on this project due to potential licensing issues.
 - Windows version is missing in this version branch.
 - Status for the target platforms:
   - Android: now using [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) (with sqlite `3.8.10.2`), with support for FTS3/FTS4 and R-Tree, and REGEXP support using PCRE 8.37 as built from [liteglue / Android-sqlite-native-driver-regexp-pcre](https://github.com/liteglue/Android-sqlite-native-driver-regexp-pcre)
   - iOS: sqlite `3.8.10.2` embedded
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
-- API to open the database may be changed somewhat to be more streamlined.
-Transaction and single-statement query API will NOT be changed.

 ## Announcements